mythril-forge/vanilla-spells/spells/level-5/bigbys-hand.md

 ### Clenched Fist
 The hand strikes one creature or object within 5 feet of it.
-Make a melee spell attack for the hand using your game statistics.
+Make a Melee Spell Attack for the hand using your game statistics.
 On a hit, the target takes `4d8` force damage.

 ### Forceful Hand